-16 The Carbon Plan: Delivering Our Low Carbon Future December 2011.
+11 The Carbon Plan: Delivering Our Low Carbon Future December 2011.
 Where this document is amended or replaced by Government, Ofgem will notify the Licensees of any changes in writing.

-- iii.
-The processes that will be employed to ensure that the Project is delivered at a competitive cost; - iv.
-The expected proportion of the benefits which will accrue to the electricity Transmission System as opposed to other parts of the energy supply chain; and - v.
-How Project Participants have been identified and selected including details of the process that has been followed and the rationale for selecting Project Participants and ideas for the Project.
+- iv. the expected proportion of the benefits which will accrue to the gas Transportation System as opposed to other parts of the energy supply chain - v. how Project Participants have been identified and selected including details of the process that has been followed and the rationale for selecting Participants and ideas for the Project.